Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/css.rst

 Files best practices
 ^^^^^^^^^^^^^^^^^^^^

-* Never use the "style" attribute.
+* Never use the "style" HTML attribute.
 * Always use a SCSS file.
 No <style> tags.
 * Split your SCSS files into multiple `partials`_ files.
 Smaller files are easier to understand and review.
 You can then ``@import`` them from your main SCSS file.
 * File names for `partials`_ should always start with an "underscore" character, for example: ``_colors.scss``.